What is suspension travel on a mountain bike?

 -

 Hardtails: only have front suspension.
-They are lighter, more efficient, and more economical.
+They are lighter, more efficient, and more affordable.

 -

-Full suspension: offer greater comfort and traction, but are somewhat heavier and require more maintenance.
+Full suspension: they offer greater comfort and traction, but are a bit heavier and require more maintenance.

 Control and impact absorption